Middlesbrough 1-1 West Bromwich Albion

 What next?

-West Brom host Stoke at 15:00 GMT on Saturday, whilst Middlesbrough travel to second-placed Tottenham the same day for a 17:30 kick-off.
+West Brom host Stoke at 15:00 GMT on Saturday, while Middlesbrough travel to second-placed Tottenham the same day for a 17:30 kick-off.

 Line-ups